JurgitaE/ibm-internship-task/README.md

 ## 🌟 About

-The CryptoChart App is a web application for educational purposes.
-It allows users to visualize cryptocurrency prices over time.
-Pull requests are welcome, but priority is given to project authors.
-Thank you for your cooperation!
+The CryptoChart App is a web application that provides cryptocurrency price visualization, utilizing daily close data from the Binance exchange.
+This project adheres to the mandatory task requirements for the JavaScript Application Developer internship at IBM.

 ## 🎯 Project Features/Goals